<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • a specific eBook

-#13: Get on the Amazon Daily Deals Newsletter
+12. Get on the Amazon Daily Deals Newsletter

-You'll be notified, by email, of the newest free eBooks on Kindle by joining the Amazon Daily Deals newsletter.
+You'll be notified, by email, of the newest free eBooks on Kindle by joining one of Amazon's deal emails around books (there are several).

-#14: Feedbooks.com
+13. Feedbooks.com

 Feedbooks.com offers a collection of both free public domain eBooks and free newly released eBooks.

-#15: DigiLibraries.com
+14. DigiLibraries.com

 DigiLibraries.com offers over 15,000 eBook titles, for free.

 Wow.
 I can hardly believe how many free eBooks there are out in this world!
 I'll still opt for traditional, print books when I can.
-But I've found that an eBook is great for reading by the pool, or for when waiting in line, or for several other times.
+But I've found that an eBook is great for reading by the pool, for when waiting in line, or for several other times.
 What about you?

 The following two tabs change content below.